Farmers, Ranchers, and Other Agricultural Managers

 - Keep financial, tax, production, and employee records

-Mechanical Aptitude: Farmers, ranchers, and other agricultural managers particularly those working on smaller farms must be able to operate complex machinery and occasionally do routine maintenance.
+Farmers, ranchers, and other agricultural managers particularly those working on smaller farms must be able to operate agricultural machinery and occasionally do routine maintenance.

 In general a High School is required to start work as Farmers, Ranchers, and Other Agricultural Managers.
 Further, on field experience makes you expert in the job.
 However, those willing to get higher qualification can pursue an Associate Degree programmes and Bachelors, Masters etc. To find study programme in Agriculture and allied disciplines go to University Hub